Tile Flavor: Matching Game codes (Update) - 06/2026

 • Watch App Store update notes

-And honestly, discipline matters more than luck here.
-Random spending patterns create progression slowdowns later, especially once event requirements scale upward around mid-to-late game tiers.
+Discipline matters more than luck here.
+Random spending patterns create progression slowdowns later — especially once event requirements scale upward in mid-to-late game tiers.

 The players climbing fastest typically aren’t whales.
 They’re organized.